apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 The expiration policy of [OpenID Connect ID tokens](../authentication/OIDC-Authentication-TokenExpirationPolicy.html) can now be defined on a per-application basis.

+### Feature Deprecations

+Modules, features and plugins that support functionality for Apache CouchDb or Couchbase are now deprecated.
+These components are scheduled to be removed in a future CAS version and will no longer be maintained or supported.

 ## Other Stuff

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.